AvolitesLtd/TitanManual/docs/quick-start/dmx-network-setup.md

 Titan will control up to 64 universes of DMX (depending on licence).
-You patch fixtures onto one of 64 **DMX Lines** which may be routed to the XLR sockets on the console or to Art-Net or sACN universes over Ethernet (see [DMX Output Mapping](../system-settings/dmx-output-mapping.md) for details).
+You patch fixtures onto one of 64 **DMX Lines** which may be routed to the XLR sockets on the console or to Art-Net or sACN universes over Ethernet (see [DMX Settings](../system-settings/dmx-output-mapping.md) for details).
 The output universes/lines may have any universe number to match your rig but you can only have 64 universes in total.

 Some consoles/devices have limited outputs.
 All universes are still patchable and programmable but only the lowest numbered will be output.
 You cannot increase the number of universes by connecting multiple devices (e.g. 2x T1 will still output one universe).